ymmiah/Steganography-Studio/README.md

 ---

+## 📅 Version Control

+**v1.0.0 (12/12/2024)**
+-   Initial public release.
+-   All core features implemented, including the Universal Decoder, all steganography methods, and the full suite of crypto tools.

+---

 ## 📄 License

 This project is licensed under the MIT License with an important restriction.
 You are free to use, modify, and distribute this software for personal and educational purposes.